Privacy Policy

 Although we make commercially reasonable efforts to safeguard the Personal Information you provide to us by email or by using the “Contact Us” form on our Website, we cannot guarantee the confidentiality of such Personal Information, and it is important to recognize that such communication is not necessarily privileged.
 We recommend that information of a confidential and/or sensitive nature, including Personal Information, be provided directly to us by telephone or in person.

-When you visit our Website, we use Google Analytics to monitor traffic patterns, site usage and related site information.
+: When you visit our website, we use Google Analytics to monitor traffic patterns, site usage and related site information.
 We do not use cookies or any electronic means to collect Personal Information from your computer and we do not collect IP addresses.
 However, Google collects IP addresses from Website visitors and tracks page views to deliver aggregated statistics and reporting to us.
 For more information, please see Google’s Privacy Policy, which is available at: https://policies.google.com/privacy.

 Disclosure of Personal Information

 We do not disclose your Personal Information without your consent unless permitted or required to do so by law or as reasonably necessary for us to complete the services you have retained us to provide.
+From time to time, we may disclose your Personal Information in the normal course of business to:

-• third parties such as opposing counsel, or experts or consultants retained by us to assist us in providing you with legal services;
+• third parties such as opposing counsel, or experts or consultants retained by us to assist us in providing you with legal services.

-• a third party we reasonably believe is acting as your agent;
+• a third party we reasonably believe is acting as your agent.

-• third parties for the purpose of collecting outstanding accounts;
+• third parties for the purpose of collecting outstanding accounts.

-• third parties to comply with court orders, regulatory rules (including the rules of applicable provincial law societies) or to satisfy our insurance requirements; and
+• third parties for the purpose of compliance with court orders, regulatory rules (including the rules of applicable provincial law societies) or to satisfy our insurance requirements; and

 How We Protect Your Personal Information